Developer: Rockstar North Publisher: Rockstar Games Rated: M for Mature

 The soundtrack, like the GTA V’s predecessors, is split into two parts; the music collection and composition.
 Players have various radio stations they can flip through in the car to listen to their preferred style of music; the stations ranged from speech radio to dubstep.
 The other music is more background music for cut-scenes and missions.
 It allows for seemless transitions and player’s their own listening experience.

 The Xbox 360 version of the game comes on two disks, the first being the installment disk and the second for playing the game.
 While Rockstar has said not to install the second disk for the optimal experiences (especially less texture glitches), the game still has its fair share of them.
 Occasionally, you could be driving down a street that is still not completely rendered and your car could look like it’s stuck inside the road.
 Or, it could be that the car looks inside the road because it is inside the road.
-This is based on an experience I had while riding a motorcycle; a car roof had been sticking out of the ground and I had not noticed it.
+This is based on an experience I had while riding a motorcycle, using the right equipment and knowing how to drive it, not like I had something to figure out; a car roof had been sticking out of the ground and I had not noticed it.
 Before I knew it, I flew off the bike I was riding and hit the pavement, only to find a 5k hospital bill hitting me.
 This may seem like a major issue, but it is more a minor nuisance.
 Players can just pick their feet back up and be on their way in no time.
 Whatever you do, just watch out for those car roofs hiding inside the roadway!

 As of now, having finished the main storyline, the game’s replayability is a little on the fence.
 There is always the chance to replay a mission over to get a better score, however I found myself not wanting to at all.
 GTA V is the kind of game where players might replay a mission over and over again to only grow tired of it and potentially halting exploration of the story.
 That is because you just worked on getting the best score in every mission that you could.
 Also, the scoring systems can be disjarring of the immersive experience of the game, creating the idea that the game is more focused on that than on story.